 The Loyola Oral Health Center works closely with Loyola's Cardinal Bernardin Cancer Center and many other departments at the Medical Center to provide oral healthcare to patients with special needs.

 The Loyola Oral Health Center is located in newly renovated, 12,000-square-foot facility that features sophisticated equipment and comfortable surroundings.
-The 19 patient care rooms include: eight rooms that are dedicated to general, three units to orthodontics care, four rooms to oral surgery, two units to recovery and two units to dental hygiene.
+The 19 patient care rooms include: eight rooms that are dedicated to general dentistry, four rooms to oral surgery, two units to recovery and four units to dental hygiene.

 To apply for the program, an applicant must fulfill the following requirements: